RasaHQ/rasa/docs/policies.rst

 Embedding Policy
 ^^^^^^^^^^^^^^^^

-The embedding policy is based on machine learning, and tries to learn which actions are similar to others.
+The embedding policy and tries to learn which actions are similar to others.

 TODO